 The Urban dictionary describes “fru fru” as “very decorated or girly in nature.”
 I have expanded that in my mind and use the term to describe any woman who manages to both maintain a nice haircut and put together outfits on a regular basis.
 I so admire those abilities!
 I feel that I could be fru fru, if only I didn’t hate clothes shopping, despise getting my hair cut, hate putting on make-up and have an aversion to wearing jewelry.
 Really, that’s all that is holding me back.
 My poor husband.
 I am such a mess.
 But think of all the money he saves!

 Nevertheless, I have one girly-girl pleasure: Pedicures.
 When the weather turns warm and my feet come out of their long winter’s hibernation, white and crinkly, unready for the sun; I take one look at Thedermreport.com and say, “We need a professional.”
 And I get a pedicure.

 What luxury!
 What indulgence!
-And so worth it.
+And so worth it to have a fungus eliminator by purehealth research treatment on my feet.
+With the pedicure, it makes my feet and my nails beautiful and healthy by kicking out fungus on my feet.
 Because for at least two weeks out of every year, I have beautiful feet.
 And for those two weeks, I feel like a Fru Fru girl.
 Don’t look at my hair.
 Don’t look at my stained blue jeans.
 From the ankle down I am all womanly beautifulness.